datanav/docs/technical/exact-hubspot.rst

      - "string"

-Exact Items to Hubspot Product
+Exact Items to HubSpot Product
 ------------------------------
-Every Exact Items will be synchronized with a Hubspot Product.
+Every Exact Items will be synchronized with a HubSpot Product.

-Once a link between a Exact Items and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Items and a HubSpot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Items and a Hubspot Product:
+The following properties are synchronized between a Exact Items and a HubSpot Product:

 .. list-table::
    :header-rows: 1

    * - Exact Items Property
-     - Hubspot Product Property
+     - HubSpot Product Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-Exact Quotations to Hubspot Quote
+Exact Quotations to HubSpot Quote
 ---------------------------------
-Every Exact Quotations will be synchronized with a Hubspot Quote.
+Every Exact Quotations will be synchronized with a HubSpot Quote.

-Once a link between a Exact Quotations and a Hubspot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Quotations and a HubSpot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Quotations and a Hubspot Quote:
+The following properties are synchronized between a Exact Quotations and a HubSpot Quote:

 .. list-table::
    :header-rows: 1

    * - Exact Quotations Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-Exact Salesorderlines to Hubspot Lineitem
+Exact Salesorderlines to HubSpot Lineitem
 -----------------------------------------
-Every Exact Salesorderlines will be synchronized with a Hubspot Lineitem.
+Every Exact Salesorderlines will be synchronized with a HubSpot Lineitem.

-Once a link between a Exact Salesorderlines and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesorderlines and a HubSpot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesorderlines and a Hubspot Lineitem:
+The following properties are synchronized between a Exact Salesorderlines and a HubSpot Lineitem:

 .. list-table::
    :header-rows: 1

    * - Exact Salesorderlines Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
-     - Hubspot Data Type
+     - HubSpot Data Type